Ulysses in Nighttown

-Ulysses in Nighttown is a play based on the fifteenth episode of the 1922 novel Ulysses by James Joyce (unique among the book's episodes in that it is written as a play script) that was adapted by Marjorie Barkentin and contains incidental music by Peter Link.
+Ulysses in Nighttown is a play based on the fifteenth episode of James Joyce's 1922 novel Ulysses.
+It was adapted by Marjorie Barkentin and contains incidental music by Peter Link.
+The episode it is based on, "Circe", is unique in that it is written as a play script.

 The show opened Off-Broadway in 1958 with Zero Mostel to a long and successful run, earning Mostel an Obie Award.
 It debuted on Broadway on February 15, 1974, at the Winter Garden Theatre and ran for 69 performances.
 The show had previously done a preview run of 26 performances in Philadelphia.
 The cast included Zero Mostel, Margery Beddow, Fionnula Flanagan, Gale Garnett, Tommy Lee Jones, John Astin, and David Ogden Stiers.

-The play received six nominations for the 1974 Tony Awards, winning in the category for best lighting design.
-Zero Mostel was also one of twenty-eight actors to receive special awards from Drama Desk in 1974.
+In 1974, the play received six nominations at the 28th Tony Awards, winning for Best Lighting Design in a Play.